DennisDosso/rdfCacheThroughStrike/README.md

 </code>

 Properties to set:
-* queryBuildingValuesFile: file where to find the values that "create" the queries of one class
+* outputSelectQueryFile: where to save the SELECT queries
-* selectQueryFile: the path of the file where to print the queries (one per line)
+* outputConstructQueryFile: where to save the CONSTRUCT queries
+* queriesToCreate: how many queries to create
-* databaseIndexDirectory: path of the directory containing the rdf4j database.
+* databaseIndexDirectory: directory where the on-disk database is stored
+* buildingQueryValuesPath: file containing the query values to be used to generete the queries.
+NB: it is neessary that this file contains the correct values for the class of query being considered at the time of execution

 * whichQueryTypeToCreate: a string identifying the query type we want to create.
 This can have one of the following values (or no query will be built):